ruuvi/station.localization/README.md

 Main file of repository containig all localized strings

 #### Directory localize.converter.android
-Tool we use to convert from *station.localization.json* to *string.xml* files for Android project
+Tool we use to convert from *station.localization.json* to *strings.xml* files for Android project

 ## Branches
 **master** - main branch for confirmed translations